 Health and Safety Rules

-- Unless otherwise directed by a University official, students must appropriately wear face coverings in all public settings on campus whether they are indoors or outdoors.
+- As required by the University, students must appropriately wear face coverings in all indoor, public settings on campus.
 Appropriate use of face covering means that both the nose and the mouth are covered.
-Public settings include restrooms, classrooms and communal rooms.
 Students are not required to wear face coverings in their residence hall room or while actively eating or drinking.
-A student with a medical condition that affects the ability to wear a face covering who wishes to request an accommodation must contact the University's Office of Disability Services via email or at 412.396.6658.
+Others with health-related concerns or those wishing to be proactive may also choose to wear masks.

 - Students must comply with all directives from University Health Services.

 - Resident students must comply with all rules related to on-campus living.

 - Students living in and/or visiting Living Learning Centers must comply with Residence Life visitation policies.